-What mlearning means has been widely debated for over a decade, with many arguing that mobile learning is completely distinct from eLearning.
-We need to remember that the ‘e’ in eLearning is for ‘electronic’.
+Exactly what means has been widely debated for over a decade, with many arguing that mobile learning is completely distinct from e-Learning.
+We need to remember that the ‘e’ in e-Learning is for ‘electronic’.
 Therefore, can we justify the statement that the difference between mlearning and elearning is as stark as the difference between elearning and face to face, instructor-led learning?

 A simple way to define mobile learning could be to say that it is learning at a time and place that is convenient for and accessible to the learner.
 That would make mobility the key element, rather than the device used, so a book could deliver mobile learning.

-However, if we’re looking at ‘learning at the speed of need’, is that book always there?
+However, if we’re looking at ‘Just in Time Learning’, is that book always there?
 What is in every pocket is a mobile phone – at least for the majority of us.

-e-Learning has taken education and training into the world of computing. m-Learning has taken it a stage further, increasing the portability of e-learning.
-As discussed on this article from 2010 – m-learning is not just e-learning on a mobile phone and that’s an important point to remember.
+e-Learning has taken education and training into the world of computing. mLearning has taken it a stage further, increasing the portability of e-learning.
+As discussed on this article from way back in 2010 – m-learning is not just e-learning on a mobile phone and that’s an important point to remember.

 Mobile Learning Technologies